jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_JHU/Classic/introduction.rst

 Each da Vinci arm (MTM, PSM, ECM) is controlled by a single box.
 A different controller is used for the Setup joints (see :ref:`SUJ Classic controller <controllers-suj-classic>`).
-There are three major major versions of controllers for the da Vinci Classic, based on the FPGA version used (V1, V2 or V3).
+There are three major versions of controllers for the da Vinci Classic, based on the FPGA version used (V1, V2 or V3).

 The V1 and V2 controllers are built around 2 QLA/FPGA stacks.
 Both